scrapy/scrapy/docs/intro/overview.rst

   well-defined API (middlewares, :ref:`extensions <topics-extensions>`, and :ref:`pipelines <topics-item-pipeline>`).

-* Wide range of built-in middlewares and extensions for handling of compression, cache, cookies, authentication, user-agent spoofing, robots.txt handling, statistics, crawl depth restriction, etc
+* Wide range of built-in middlewares and extensions for:

+  * cookies and session handling
+  * HTTP compression
+  * HTTP authentication
+  * HTTP cache
+  * user-agent spoofing
+  * robots.txt
+  * crawl depth restriction
+  * and more

+* Robust encoding support and auto-detection, for dealing with foreign, non-standard and broken encoding declarations.

 * Extensible :ref:`stats collection <topics-stats>` for multiple spider metrics, useful for monitoring the performance of your spiders and detecting